ioccc-src/winner/2013/misaka/README.md

 Other features to look for:

 * Peculiar bits that switches horizontal cat to vertical cat.
 * Run-length encoded long cat.
 * Symmetric and recycled variable names.
 * CRC of the source code in the source code.

-"gcc -Wall" should provide a hint to where the mode switch happens, it does not output any irrelevant other warnings (verified on 4.6.3).
+`gcc -Wall` should provide a hint to where the mode switch happens, it does not output any irrelevant other warnings (verified on 4.6.3).

 ### Extra files